barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 ## Analysis

-Average number of lab procedures by race:
+The average number of lab procedures by race is summarized in the table.

 |Race | Avg No. of Lab Procedures| Avg Time in Hospital|
 ------|---------------------------|---|